oandrienko/fast-semantic-segmentation/README.md

 Various modifications had to be made to the original architecture in order to reproduce the training process.
 More can be read about this <a href='docs/models.md'>here</a>.

 ### Release information

+#### September 22, 2018
+The baseline PSPNet50 pre-trained model files have been released publically in the Model Zoo.
+The accuracy of the model surpases that referenced in the ICNet paper.

 #### August 12, 2018
 Initial release.
 Project includes scripts for training ICNet, evaluating ICNet and compressing ICNet from ResNet50 weights.
 Also includes scripts for training PSPNet and evaluating PSPNet as a baseline.
 Working on achieving the author's reported accuracy.
 Will update with links to pre-trained cityscapes checkpoints once the accuracy is matched.